 - So far township planning for the UNDP funded grants was done rather in isolation from wider TPIC "planning".
-The new programme will "broaden" the focus to wider TPIC planning activity where possible, and also to support more strategic medium-term planning. - The programme will promote discussions to address the role of Members of Parliament (MPs) in making township project priorities, and overcome the blurring of their oversight roles that this may entail at times. - The programme will also explore ways to institutionalise fora, such as the multi-stakeholder TDLG planning workshops, to ensure they are endorsed as legitimate platforms by TPICs and the township administration for broader engagement on planning. - The programme will build the capacity of W/VTAs to more effectively play their leadership role in engaging communities and village leaders in the participatory planning process. - The programme will also pay more attention to capacity building within the SRGs (Departments of Planning and Budget and GAD offices in particular) - capacities to better monitor, guide and support TPICs, to track policy implications of spending patterns, and also for evidence-based State/Region strategic planning.
-This will also require regular and more strategic engagement with respective ministries and departments at Union level. - There is a need to engage the members and committees of SR Hluttaws (e.g. Public Accounts Committees) both to raise awareness and to co-opt their support for the innovations introduced, and also to raise capacities to engage in discussion on the merits of different project proposals with TPIC members and VTAs18 (as well as with the MPs). - There have also been several requests from development partners and SRGs for the programme to support SRG capacity to raise revenues from their Schedule 5 powers. - A trend towards more decision-making and greater financial resources at the sub-national level also calls for new efforts to conduct integrity risk assessments and take preventive measures to avoid the leakage or misappropriation of development funds at the local level. - Progress on achieving the MSDP also requires more attention to capital investments that can boost local economic development (LED).
+The new programme will "broaden" the focus to wider TPIC planning activity where possible, and also to support more strategic medium-term planning. - The programme will promote discussions to address the role of Members of Parliament (MPs) in making township project priorities, and overcome the blurring of their oversight roles that this may entail at times. - The programme will also explore ways to institutionalise fora, such as the multi-stakeholder TDLG planning workshops, to ensure they are endorsed as legitimate platforms by TPICs and the township administration for broader engagement on planning. - The programme will build the capacity of W/VTAs to more effectively play their leadership role in engaging communities and village leaders in the participatory planning process. - The programme will also pay more attention to capacity building within the SRGs (Departments of Planning and Budget and GAD offices in particular) capacities to better monitor, guide and support TPICs, to track policy implications of spending patterns, and also for evidence-based State/Region strategic planning.
+This will also require regular and more strategic engagement with respective ministries and departments at Union level. - There is a need to engage the members and committees of SR Hluttaws (e.g. Public Accounts Committees) both to raise awareness and to co-opt their support for the innovations introduced, and also to raise capacities to engage in discussion on the merits of different project proposals with TPIC members and VTAs20 (as well as with the MPs). - There have also been several requests from development partners and SRGs for the programme to support SRG capacity to raise revenues from their Schedule 5 powers. - A trend towards more decision-making and greater financial resources at the sub-national level also calls for new efforts to conduct integrity risk assessments and take preventive measures to avoid the leakage or misappropriation of development funds at the local level. - Progress on achieving the MSDP also requires more attention to capital investments that can boost local economic development (LED). - Improved access to information and simplification of access to key administrative services such as birth & death certificates, residency permits, National Registration Cards, business permits and licenses, etc., should also be piloted as part of efforts to make service delivery more inclusive and accessible for businesses and ordinary people

-The programme will develop a more coherent strategy for civic engagement in planning and oversight.
+The programme will develop a more coherent and integrated strategy to promote civic engagement and inclusion of previously marginalised groups in local governance.
 The new approach will go beyond capacity development of CSOs to create platforms for information sharing and for the engagement of all groups in the localisation of the MSDP, and in particular women, youth, people with disabilities and other vulnerable people as well as with the many grassroots organisations at the community level, including ethnic CSOs associated with EAOs signatories to the NCA.
 In terms of parliamentary oversight at Union, State and Region level, the programme will work closely with the UNDP SERIP project.